losandes/hilaryjs/README.md

 ###The before register event

-Before a module is registered, the "hilary::before::register" event is fired, if a function is registered.
+Before a module is registered, the "before::register" event is fired, if a function is registered.
 It accepts three arguments:

 ```
 @param container: the current container